Marcus Fenix: Gears of War video game series

 Fenix transitions into the role of a supporting character in 2016's Gears of War 4, set 25 years after the events of Gears of War 3.
 Fenix has fathered a now adult son with Anya, James Dominic "JD" Fenix, who serves as the game's protagonist.
 In Gears 5, Fenix returns to active service with COG to fight a new foe, the Swarm.
 During a heated exchange between Marcus and COG First Minister Mina Jinn, it is revealed that Anya had died at some point during the 25-year antebellum period due to unspecified birthing complication issues.

+In Gears of War: E-Day, set fourteen years before the first Gears of War, a younger Marcus and Dominic Santiago encounter the Locust Horde during Emergence Day.
+The story follows the beginning of their partnership while they fight through the collapse of the city of Kalona.

+Other games

 He was also included as a playable character in Lost Planet 2.
-Fenix was added as a cosmetic outfit with Kait Diaz to Fortnite Battle Royale on December 9, 2021, During Chapter 3 Season 1 in the Item Shop.
+Fenix and Kait Diaz were added as cosmetic outfits to Fortnite Battle Royale in December 2021.

 Novels

 Fenix is also the protagonist of Gears of War: Aspho Fields, a novel that expands his backstory while also providing a tie-in between the first two Gears of War games.